-Toxins are potentially harmful substances we come into contact with every day — like pesticides on your produce, pollutants in the air, unpronounceable ingredients in processed food, or heavy metals like mercury and arsenic in the soil, to name a few.
+Detox cleanses are purported to rid the body of toxins, or potentially harmful substances you come into contact with every day.
+This can include pesticides on your produce, pollutants in the air, unpronounceable ingredients in processed food, and heavy metals like mercury and arsenic in the soil, to name a few.

-But if you’re constantly skimping on nutrients and proper hydration, your body’s natural detoxification system can be inhibited — and that’s where a cleanse or reset can be beneficial.
+If you’re constantly skimping on nutrients and proper hydration, however, your body’s natural detoxification system can be inhibited — and that’s where a cleanse or reset can be beneficial.

 What Is a Cleanse?

-One way of looking at the difference between a cleanse vs. detox: Detox diets focus on “out with the old,” while a cleanse will also address the “in with the new” aspect.
+One way of looking at a cleanse vs. detox: Detox diets focus on “out with the old,” while cleanses also address the “in with the new” aspect.